qri-io/rfcs/text/0002-qri_dataset_definition.md

 # Motivation
 [motivation]: #motivation

-I want a dataset document definition built with interoperability first, and has all of the properties present in it:
+I want a datasets that have the following features:

 - Interoperable
+- Convertable
 - Versioned
 - Attributed
 - Archival